Frequently Asked Questions on DFA Passport and Authentication Services

 If you do not see available online appointment slots, it does not necessarily mean that they have been completely taken up.

 Please CLICK REFRESH as online appointments become available from time to time.

-You can also CHECK THE NEXT OPENING as slots for July to September 2018 are made available at 12:00 noon and 9:00 p.m.
+You can also CHECK THE NEXT OPENING as slots for the last three months of the year are made available at 12:00 noon and 9:00 p.m.
 Mondays to Saturdays except holidays.